webaverse/ethereum-backend/README.md

 After that, it's `npm init` to boostrap the genesis, then `npm run miner` to run a miner.

-`static-nodes-mainnet.json` and `static-nodes-rinkeby.json` have some bootstrap nodes listed so you should be able to start syncing from those.
+`static-nodes-mainnet.json`` has some bootstrap nodes listed so you should be able to start syncing from those.
 Your chain will be "reorganized" a lot while you sync up, which is normal.

 Replication is accomplished by having multiple nodes mine on that address at the same time.
 Note that geth does _not_ stream blocks to disk eagerly.
 A system crash will lose blocks on that node, though other miners will not be affects.
 To save blocks, side miners should be periodically restarted.